AlexArcPy/registrant/readme.md

 ### General

 This Python package is used for generating HTML reports about the contents of Esri geodatabases.
+It supports working with Esri personal/file geodatabases as well as RDBMS enterprise geodatabases (however, it also works with RDBMS databases that were not geodatabase enabled).

 Example of report: